 What do the fees cover?Program fees include your stall, hay, minimal amount of shavings, lessons, coaching at competitions and stable management supervision.
-The 2021 fees: \$2,900 per month.
+The fee in 2019 was \$2,800 per month.
 It does not include items such as horse's grain, vet, farrier, transport, show fees, supplements and your living or food expenses.
 If selected, there is a payment schedule, please inquire for details.